 - Pay Per Click (PPC) / Google Ads – are they performing well?
 Are conversions in the form of a sale or lead?

 - Content Marketing audit – how is your content performing; from website pages, blogs through to your CTA’s (call to action) and their conversions.

 3. Create the strategy

 Now we have all the information we need to start creating a strategy.
 We’ll use the insight we’ve gained and develop a strategy to achieve the agreed marketing objectives.

 A strategy brings clarity to the messages we’ll convey in the marketing activity.
-It’s also important to understand the audience (their personas) and the messages they want to see.
+It’s also important to understand the audience (their personas), their pain points and the messages they want to see.
 This will ensure we ‘target’ the right people and not simply everyone – not everyone is a customer.

 Using our extensive marketing experience, we’ll determine which digital marketing tactics are best suited to meeting the marketing goals.
 Business KPIs are identified and continually monitored, so we’re sure the marketing is supporting the business goals for growth.

 Once the strategy is completed and approved, it’s used to inform a plan which puts the marketing into action.
 Using online workflow systems to outline all elements of the marketing plan, both inbound and outbound, allows us to work collaboratively with our clients and adds fluidity and flexibility to the marketing.
 The activity will often be a cocktail of blogs, SEO, email marketing, social media, PPC etc all of which is designed to attract, engage, educate and convert.

 Repurposing content is a key part of the plan.
 Creating original, interesting and engaging material, means it can be used in many ways.
 For example, a video created for a website can be also embedded in a blog, turned into gifs for social media and form part of an email campaign.
 Strong marketing messages can be reimagined and repurposed time and again for multiple audiences.